Thesis - Campus Access Only

 Honors College Research Project

 Sevier, Cody A., "Stock Splits: An Analysis of Firms Based on Pre and Post-split Nominal Share Price" (2016).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 80.

 © Copyright 2016 Cody A. Sevier